Why I don't translate into French (or Spanish, or Portuguese)

 I wrote the English copy for my own website myself (with help from copywriters), but even though I 𝘤𝘢𝘯 write in French, I wanted the French translation done by a professional translator whose mother tongue is...French.

-It's about quality assurance.
-If I'd just done it myself, I wouldn't have had that instinctive knowledge of whether it hit the right note.
+It's mostly about quality assurance.
+If I'd just done the translations myself, I wouldn't have had that instinctive knowledge of whether it hit the right note.
 The risk of miscommunication and embarrassment was too high.

 There are some exceptions.
 There are those rare translators whose life circumstances have kept them fully immersed in two different languages and cultures on a more or less equal footing.
 When I studied linguistics at university, true bilingualism was endlessly fascinating to me.
 But for most of us, there's one dominant language in our brains.